Compensation

 For example, consider an offer with a guaranteed base salary of $180,000, built around a wRVU threshold of 3,600 with a conversion factor of $50 per wRVU.
 If you generate 4,000 wRVUs — 400 above your threshold — you will make an additional $20,000 on top of your base pay.

-Erik Steen, Senior Compensation Consultant with Providence Health System, offers a few quick ways to calculate your wRVU potential before accepting a job offer.
+Erik Steen, Provider Compensation Manager with Providence, offers a few quick ways to calculate your wRVU potential before accepting a job offer.

 wRVUs do a reasonable job of ensuring physicians are compensated fairly for their time, but this system does have its downfalls. wRVUs do not account for many administrative things outside of direct patient care that are expected and necessary parts of your job as a physician.
 These include charting, email or certain telehealth services.